 List of 13 Famous Short Proverbs

 There are thousand proverbs we use in English Grammar.
 Whether a simple sentence or complex proverbs helps to make the sentences more meaningful and easier to understood.
-During communication its a good habit to use proverbs.
+During communication its a good habit to use proverbs and modal verbs list.

 1. Necessity is the mother of invention